 A diagnosis of viral meningitis may be delayed because in some cases, symptoms can be so mild that the disease goes undiagnosed.
 In addition, some symptoms, such as headache, stiff neck, and fatigue, can mimic symptoms of another disease or condition.
 These include influenza, tension headache, muscle strain in the neck, or migraine headache.
-Symptoms of viral ...more misdiagnosis »
+Symptoms ...more misdiagnosis »

 Symptoms of Viral meningitis

 See full list of 52